UniversalDependencies/docs/_ja/introduction.md

 As a first step, we construct conversion rules on using the 'NTT Japanese Phrase Structure Treebank' [(Tanaka and Nagata 2013)](http://www.aclweb.org/anthology/W13-4913) for the Mainichi Shimbun Newspaper.

-We also try to construct conversion rules for the 'Balanced Corpus of Contemporary Written Japanese' (BCCWJ) [(Maekawa et al. 2014)](http://link.springer.com/article/10.1007/s10579-013-9261-0) with third-party annotations.
+We construct conversion rules for the 'Balanced Corpus of Contemporary Written Japanese' (BCCWJ) [(Maekawa et al. 2014)](http://link.springer.com/article/10.1007/s10579-013-9261-0) with third-party annotations such as morpheme information and phrase-based dependencies.
+Currently, we annotated same annotation for UD Japanese GSD and UD Japanese PUD.

 # Basic Policy